DataDome/datadome-openresty-demo/README.md

 # DataDome OpenResty demo

-This repo tests the DataDome OpenResty module using docker.
+This repository provides an example of the DataDome OpenResty module using Docker.

 For additional information, please check our [public documentation](https://docs.datadome.co/docs/openresty)